 3. Lambeau Field – Green Bay Packers

 RANKING NFL STADIUMS TOP-THREE: Downtown stadiums are preferred, but you’ve got to love that Lambeau Field basically is the town in Green Bay.
 The city revolves around this place and for good reason.
 If you’re visiting, you practically step into a time machine when you step through Lambeau Field’s gates and sit on the metal bleachers.
 Of course, it wouldn’t be Lambeau Field without the tailgating and the passionate fan base.
 If anyone ever suggested replacing Lambeau Field, they would never be allowed to visit Wisconsin again.
+Even if they trade Aaron Rodgers, this remains a must-see stadium.

 2. U.S. Bank Stadium – Minnesota Vikings